UConn vs Saint Mary's (CA) Players to Watch - Second Round

 Top Players to Watch: UConn vs. Saint Mary's (CA) - Second Round

-In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TNT.
+In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TNT.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!